-The island’s purpose built visitor centre - Manarat Al Saadiyat (which translates from Arabic as 'a place of enlightenment'), brings the Saadiyat's vision to life.
-Two galleries are open to the public: 'The Saadiyat Story', on permanent display, gives visitors an interactive narrative on the history and cultural vision behind the island, and the 'Arts Abu Dhabi Gallery', hosts a series of exhibitions and educational programmes.
+The island’s purpose built visitor centre - Manarat Al Saadiyat (which translates from Arabic as 'a place of enlightenment'), brings Saadiyat's vision to life, complemented perfectly by a permanently open-to-the-public exhibition: 'The Saadiyat Story' gives visitors an interactive narrative on the history and cultural vision behind the island.

 Moved piece by piece from Shanghai, where it welcomed almost two